TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-In the home directory of this user there is a `secret.zip` file:
+In the home directory of the `charix` user, there is a file named `secret.zip`:

 <br />